kobinabrandon/kobinabrandon/README.md

 ### Who am I?
 I'm a budding Machine Learning Engineer (MLE) of Ghanaian, Sierra Leonean and British heritage.

-After studying mathematics for much of my early adult life, I decided that a career in academia wasn't for me, and that I'd rather build things, specifically complete machine learning systems that solve problems I care about.
+After studying mathematics for much of my early adult life, I decided that a career in academia wasn't for me, and that I'd rather build things, specifically, complete machine learning systems that solve problems I care about.

 My work generally adheres to the following three-pipeline architecture:
 - The feature pipeline takes raw data, performs various pre-processing procedures, and produces training data.